Alfred Lee Loomis

 Alfred Lee Loomis (November 4, 1887 – August 11, 1975) was an American attorney, investment banker, philanthropist, scientist, physicist, inventor of the LORAN Long Range Navigation System and a lifelong patron of scientific research.
 He established the Loomis Laboratory in Tuxedo Park, New York, and his role in the development of radar and the atomic bomb contributed to the Allied victory in World War II.
 He invented the Aberdeen Chronograph for measuring muzzle velocities, contributed significantly (perhaps critically, according to Luis Alvarez) to the development of a ground-controlled approach technology for aircraft, and participated in preliminary meetings of the Manhattan Project.

 Loomis also made contributions to biological instrumentation.
-Working with Edmund Newton Harvey he co-invented the microscope centrifuge, and pioneered techniques for electroencephalography.
+Working with E. Newton Harvey he co-invented the microscope centrifuge, and pioneered techniques for electroencephalography.
 In 1937, he discovered the sleep K-complex brainwave.
 During the Great Depression, Loomis anonymously paid the Physical Review journal's fees for authors who could not afford them.

 Early years

 Born in Manhattan, Loomis was the son of Julia Josephine Stimson and Henry Patterson Loomis, and grandson of Alfred Lebbeus Loomis.
 There were prominent members of society on both sides of his family; primarily they were physicians.
 Alfred's parents separated when he was very young, and his father died when Alfred was in college.
 His first cousin was Henry Stimson, who held cabinet-level positions in the administrations of William Howard Taft, Herbert Hoover, Franklin Roosevelt, and Harry S. Truman.
 From the boy's early years, Stimson exerted considerable influence on Loomis.

 Loomis attended Phillips Academy and studied mathematics and science at Yale University.
 He graduated cum laude from Harvard Law School in 1912.
 Immediately following his graduation, Loomis married and began practicing corporate law in the firm of Winthrop and Stimson, where he was very successful.

 His first wife was Ellen Holman Farnsworth of Dedham, Massachusetts, whom he wed on June 22, 1912.
 She was from a prominent Boston society family and a sister of Henry Weston Farnsworth.
 They had three sons: Alfred Lee Jr., William Farnsworth, and Henry.

+His older cousin Henry Stimson developed a close relationship with Loomis and became the father that Loomis never had while Loomis became the son that Stimson could not have (as Stimson was sterile after a bout of adult mumps).

 In 1908 he became an hereditary member of the Rhode Island Society of the Cincinnati.

 In 1917, Alfred Loomis and Landon K. Thorne, the wealthy husband of Loomis's sister Julia, purchased 17000 acre of Hilton Head Island, which they established as a private preserve for riding, boating, fishing, and hunting.
 The centerpiece of the property was the old Honey Horn Plantation.
 Loomis's hobbies included automobiles and yachting, including the racing of America's Cup yachts against the Vanderbilts and Astors.